JLarky/bun-self/README.md

 #!/usr/bin/env bash

 /*/.this-doesnt-exist 2>/dev/null
-## Please do not edit this part of the script, this is a loader created by "bunx bunsh"
+## Please do not edit this part of the script, this is a loader created by "bunx bun-self"
 if ! [ -x "$(command -v bun)" ]; then
     echo "Installing bun.sh"
     sleep 2